Xeronaus/Xeronaus/README.md

 ![GIF](https://github.com/Xeronaus/Xeronaus/blob/main/cat-jojo.gif)

-Cat "JoJo" 🐈 has acknowledged your existence because you have read this README.md 📕
+The cat "JoJo" 🐈 has acknowledged your existence because you have read this README.md 📕